 (1) members or former members of the Submarine Force who have qualified in submarines and have served in the Submarine Force for at least eight years; or of

 (2) Navy members who have served in submarine support activities (e.g., submarine bases, tenders, and rescue vessels) for a minimum of ten years.

-Fallen Warrior Scholarship Fund – The Fallen Warrior Scholarship Fund has been established to provide financial assistance in the form of scholarships to U.S. military Family members of our Fallen Warriors in their pursuit of higher education.
+Children of Fallen Patriots Fund – The Children of Fallen Patriots Fund has been established to provide financial assistance in the form of scholarships to U.S. military Family members of our Fallen Warriors in their pursuit of higher education.

 FFGC Scholarship for High School Students – Applicant must be a resident of Florida, will attend or is attending a Florida school, and must demonstrate financial need.
 Work transcript, personal letter, photo, letters of recommendation, and interview required.
 Botany, city planning, ecology, forestry, landscape design, marine biology